-Henry VIII’s fortress has a fascinating history, which visitors can discover during a ‘Spooky Pendennis Castle’ day tour (10am-5pm, 24th October – 1st November).
-Follow the creepy clue-solving trail, listen to scary stories and don your most frightful fancy dress for the daily competition all the while listening and looking out for the castle’s host of hauntings, including the ghost of a kitchen maid that reportedly fell to her death there.
+Henry VIII’s fortress above Falmouth has a fascinating history, which visitors can discover during a ghoulish visit to Pendennis Castle.
+Follow the creepy clue-solving trail, listen to scary stories, and learn how to catch all the monsters that lurk in the dark, all the while listening and looking out for the castle’s host of hauntings, including the ghost of a kitchen maid that reportedly fell to her death here.

 The Shipwreck Treasure Museum

-Charlestown’s premier attraction not only explores the history of wreckages in the area with one of Europe’s largest private collections of artefacts but follows the tales of ghost sightings in the 18th century Georgian passageways (and World Heritage Site) where workers were often crushed by the trailers in the narrow loading tunnels, making it a must-see for anyone keen to pique their senses during a potentially fright-filled day out complete with paranormal exploration, equipment and experiments.
+Charlestown’s premier attraction not only explores the history of wreckages in the area with one of Europe’s largest private collections of artefacts but follows the tales of ghost sightings in the 18th century Georgian passageways, making it a must-see for anyone keen to pique their senses during a potentially fright-filled day out complete with paranormal exploration, equipment, and experiments.

-King Arthur’s land of legend is chock with stories of apparitions, including the spirit of Merlin in the cave beneath the castle along with four other ghosts that roam the ruins of the 12th-century castle and nearby Camelot House Hotel.
-Pay a visit to the not-to-be-missed attraction to discover more about its myths and history, along with traversing the brand new bridge, walking the island and exploring the beach and captivating surrounding coastline.
+King Arthur’s land of myth and legend is chock with stories of apparitions, including the spirit of Merlin in the cave beneath the castle along with four other ghosts that roam the ruins of the 12th-century castle and nearby Camelot House Hotel.
+Pay a visit to the not-to-be-missed attraction to discover more about its myths and history, along with traversing the epic bridge, walking the island, and exploring the beach and captivating surrounding coastline of dramatic North Cornwall.